School of Education and Social Policy

 Probation

 In addition to the University regulations regarding academic probation, undergraduate students in SESP are ordinarily placed on academic probation when, in any one quarter, they do not meet the SESP requirements.
 SESP students must work with the Undergraduate Advising Team to meet the conditions set by their probation and address the academic concerns that resulted in probation.
 Expectations and supports are shared with students in a probation letter and in a meeting with their adviser.
-For more information on SESP's probation process, please visit the SESP website under the Courses, Registration and Grades menu.
+For more information on SESP's probation process, please visit the SESP website.

 Petitions for Course Substitutions

 Students must petition if they wish to request a change in any of the SESP degree or specific course requirements of SESP.
-Petitions can be submitted via email or discussed in person with the student's adviser.
+Petitions can be submitted via the SESP Petition Form or discussed in person with the student's adviser.
 No petition is considered unless it is approved by the student’s adviser.

 Additional requirements are stipulated on the SESP website.
 All students are expected to be familiar with and observe these policies.
 When requirements or policies change, notification is provided by e-mail.